-- OCOGs to ensure that working conditions of employees and volunteers are safe and healthy, and that active lifestyles are promoted - OCOGs, host cities and host NOCs to take all necessary measures to ensure that development projects or other projects necessary for the organisation of Olympic Games comply with internationally-recognised standards and all international agreements, laws and regulations applicable in the Host Country with regard to working conditions - OCOGs to offer skills development opportunities for young professionals - OCOGs to promote gender equality and to have a local workforce that reflects the diversity of the host country
+- OCOGs, host cities and host NOCs to take all necessary measures to ensure that development projects or other projects necessary for the organisation of Olympic Games comply with internationally-recognised standards and all international agreements, laws and regulations applicable in the Host Country with regard to working conditions - OCOGs to offer skills development opportunities for young professionals - OCOGs to promote gender equality and to have a local workforce that reflects the diversity of the host country

-- OCOGs and host cities to minimise the Olympic Games' carbon emissions11 - OCOGs to compensate their 'direct'/ 'owned' emissions12 - OCOGs and host cities to promote low carbon solutions for and through the Olympic Games in the host country - Candidate cities, OCOGs and host cities to take into account potential consequences of climate change when selecting Olympic Games locations
+- OCOGs and host cities to minimise the Olympic Games' carbon emissions - OCOGs to compensate their 'direct'/ 'owned' emissions - OCOGs and host cities to promote low carbon solutions for and through the Olympic Games in the host country - Candidate cities, OCOGs and host cities to take into account potential consequences of climate change when selecting Olympic Games locations

-11 The minimisation objective refers to the Games-wide carbon footprint, i.e. emissions from Games' operations under the responsibility of the OCOG, from Olympic venues' construction, from the construction of city infrastructure needed for the Games, and from spectator travel.
+The minimisation objective refers to the Games-wide carbon footprint, i.e. emissions from Games' operations under the responsibility of the OCOG, from Olympic venues' construction, from the construction of city infrastructure needed for the Games, and from spectator travel.

-^{12 &#}x27;Direct' or 'owned' emissions of OCOGs are those related to the operation of the Games and fully funded by the OCOG before, during and after the event.
+14 &#x27;Direct' or 'owned' emissions of OCOGs are those related to the operation of the Games and fully funded by the OCOG before, during and after the event.